-- Be aware of your surroundings at all times. - Trust your instincts.
+- Always be aware of your surroundings. - Trust your instincts.
 If the situation doesn't feel right, it probably isn't.
 Confront the person immediately or leave. - Don't allow yourself to be isolated with someone you don't know or trust. - Know how you're getting home from a social event.
-If the friend or group of friends you were planning on walking with have already left, call Public Safety at 202-885-2527 and it will send a taxi for you.
-If you don't have money with you at the time, your student account will be charged, or you can pay later. - Be cautious of fellow students that you just met or only consider an acquaintance.
+If the friend or group of friends you were planning on walking with have already left, call University Police at (202)885-2527 and it will send a taxi for you.
+If you don't have money with you at the time, your student account will be charged, or you can paylater. - Be cautious of fellow students that you just met or only consider an acquaintance.
 Unfortunately, the people we trust the most can be the most hurtful.
 It is important to be aware and vigilant with everyone you encounter. - Remember that alcohol and other drugs can interfere with your ability to communicate effectively and deal with potentially dangerous situations.
-Be responsible in your decision making with regard to alcohol and drugs. - Think about what your sexual limits are, and be prepared to communicate them directly. - Be aware of sex-role stereotypes that prevent you from acting as you want to, such as a woman not being able to initiate sexual activity or a man not being able to say "no."
+Be responsible in your decision-making about alcohol and drugs. - Think about what your sexual limits are and be prepared to communicate them directly. - Be aware of sex-role stereotypes that prevent you from acting as you want to, such as a woman not being able to initiate sexual activity or a man not being able to say "no."